-Marylanders must be aware of the statutes of limitation surrounding claims for wrongful asbestos exposure.
-Mesothelioma patients have 3 years from the date of diagnosis to file a claim.
+Marylanders must be aware of the statutes of limitation on asbestos exposure claims.
+Mesothelioma patients in Maryland have 3 years from the date of diagnosis to file a claim.
 Direct family members have 3 years from the date of death to file a wrongful death claim in Maryland.

 Maryland law allows plaintiffs to file a claim within 20 years of asbestos exposure.
 However, Maryland Court of Appeals is currently hearing a case that may extend the allowable time frame for lawsuits.

 Due to the backlog of asbestos cases in the Maryland court system, it’s vital that victims contact an expert mesothelioma lawyer.
 A qualified attorney has the knowledge to navigate the state’s complicated system and build a strong case that awards a settlement you deserve.